Janet van EedenScreenwriter, Educator

 A short film she wrote and produced in 2013, A Shot at the Big Time, the short, premiered at the Durban International Film Festival in 2013.
 It was also screened at the Legacies of Apartheid War Conference at Rhodes University that year.
 In 2014, Shot the short was selected for the Cannes Short Film Metrage, and was screened to a selected audience.
 A Shot at the Big Time, the feature, has been in development with funding from the KZN Film Commission and will be produced within the year.

-Janet was chosen as the overall Chairperson of the prestigious annual Simon Sabela Awards in 2018 and is also on the board of script evaluators for the KwaZulu-Natal Film Commission.
+Janet was chosen as the overall Chairperson of the prestigious annual Simon Sabela Awards in 2018 and 2019, and is also on the board of script evaluators for the KwaZulu-Natal Film Commission.
 She was additionally the Jury Supervisor for the Durban International Film Festival Awards in 2019 and is currently the Overall Chairperson for the national SAFTA Awards 2020.

 She has won a number of awards: